-Executing cmake may yield errors related to missing libraries.
-For example, on macOS it may need specific boost and OpenSSL options:
+Executing cmake may yield errors related to missing libraries or tools.
+For example, macOS builds may need to reference a newer bison executable:

 '''

-$> cmake .. \
+$> cmake .. -DBISON_EXECUTABLE=/usr/local/opt/bison/bin/bison

--DDOWNLOAD_BOOST=1 \

--DWITH_BOOST=/tmp \

--DOPENSSL_ROOT_DIR=/usr/local/opt/openssl@1.1 \

--DOPENSSL_LIBRARIES=/usr/local/opt/openssl@1.1/lib

 '''

 Compile

 You can compile MySQL Server as you normally would (simply make) as it also compiles MySQL Router, or build MySQL Router specific targets.
 For example, to only build MySQL Router with its libraries, plugins, and tests: